JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2014-12-12-how-to-install-chrome-browser.md

 comments: false
 ---

-I found installing Chrome(Chromium) Broswer on the new version of Linux Mint easy, To install it all that I had to do was to enter the following command
+I found installing Chrome(Chromium) Broswer on the new version of Linux Mint easy.

+To install it all that I had to do was to enter the following command

 {% highlight bash %}
 sudo apt-get install chromium-browser